htran017/Hanh_Portfolio/README.md

 - Created a tool to recommend movies based on content-based methods.
 Content based is focused on the attributes of items and give a recommendation based on the similarity between them.
 - Spark.ml – supports model-based collaborative filtering
 - ALS – Matrix Factorization approach to implement a recommendation algorithm to decompose item/user matrix into lower dimensional user factors and item factors

+#[Project 2: Linear Regression Model using Tensorflow: House Price Prediction Overview]
+- This project will create a model to predict housing prices using the tensorflow estimator API

+#[Project 3: Loan Default Risk Classification Tensorflow Keras Overview]
+- This project will use tensorflow 2.0 Keras API to perform a classification task.
+- Determine if a new potential customer should be approved or denied a loan.

+#[Project 4: Logistic Regression Diabetes Classification using R]
+-The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset

+#[Project 5: Hotel recommendation based on Cluster analysis]
+- Created the optimal hotel recommendations for Expedia’s users that are searching for a hotel to book.
+- Predict which “hotel cluster” the user is likely to book, given his (or her) search details.

+#[Project 6: Credit Risk Logistical Analysis]
+- By using the german credit dataset and applying logistical analysis, I can analyze which applicant should be approved and which the bank can pass on.
+Since we have a credibility variable (1: credit-worthy and 0: not credit-worthy), this would be a supervised model.
+Since this is a binary classifier, Credit-worthy/Not credit-worthy, I will evaluate the performance of the classifier through the ROC curve which "compares the presence of true positives and false positives at every probability threshold."

+#[Project 7: EDA using R]
+-Determine what night would be the best to run a marketing promotion to increase attendance

+#[Project 8: EDA - Determine Home Prices using R]
+-Determine which economic factors influence home prices and where should one buy a house based on those economic factors

+#[Project 9: Data Visualization ]
+-Create a Treemap, stacked area and area chart using R

+#[Project 10: Data Wrangling, API, Clean messy data]
+- Connecting to an API/Pulling in the Data and Cleaning/Formatting
+- Perform at least 5 data transformation and/or cleansing steps to your API data.
+For example:
+- Replace Headers, Format data into a more readable format, Identify outliers and bad data, Find duplicates, Conduct Fuzzy Matching